captain-majid/CoachAI/README.md

 > _**Note**_:
 * CoachAI works only with StarCraft v1.16.1 using ChaosLauncher.
 * When playing in ICCUP, the game is logged and you'll get the win/lose points, this won't happen if one of the players is Computer.
-* In ICCUP/Lan games, CoachAI will auto send message every 10s (for the 1st 2m) to each human enemy until they all acknowledge/accept that CoachAI-player has multiple advantages (cheats), so nobody can use it as a deceiving/hack tool.
+* In multiplayer matches (ICCUP/Lan), CoachAI will auto send message every 10s (for the 1st 2m) to each human enemy until they all acknowledge/accept that CoachAI-player has multiple advantages (cheats), so nobody can use it as a deceiving/hack tool.
+Also the non-CoachAI-player can send a messsage “noCoachAI” during the 1st 2m, to force the CoachAI-player to leave. (in team matches, messages sent automatically to allies, press Shift+Enter to send to all, or the CoachAI-player won't get it)
 * The CoachAI can run on Windows XP starting from BWAPI v4.4.

 #  Features in-game & in-replay: